open-goal/jak-project/doc/goal_doc.md

 ```

 ## General assembly forms
 In general, assembly forms have a name that begins with a `.`.
 They all evaluate to `none` and copy the form of an x86-64 instruction.
 For example `(.sub dst src)`.
 A destination must be a settable register (ok if it's spilled).
 So you can't do something like `(.sub (-> obj field) x)`.
 Instead, do `(set! temp (-> obj field))`, `(.sub temp x)`, `(set! (-> obj field) temp)`.
-The sources can be any expression.
+The sources can be any expression, or a register.
+This allows you to mix high-level code with assembly easily, like `(.mov rax (-> obj field))` or `(.push (+ 1 (-> obj field)))`.

 By default, assembly forms work with the coloring system.
 This means that assembly and high level expression can be mixed together without clobbering each other.
 It also means use of callee-saved registers will cause them to be backed up/restored in the function prologue and epilogue.
 Use of weird registers like `r15`, `r14`, and `rsp` works as you would expect with the coloring system.

 But you can also request to skip this with `:color #f` option, like `(.push my-reg-var :color #f)`.
 Be very careful with this.
 The `:color #f` option will only work with register variables from `rlet` which have a manually specified register.
 It will entirely bypass the coloring system and use this register.
-Use of this with other GOAL code is extremely dangerous and should be done very carefully or avoided.
+Use of this near high level GOAL variables is extremely dangerous and should be done very carefully or avoided, as the GOAL compiler will not know that you could be modifying its registers.
+In a form with `:color #f`, you cannot use higher level code or variables - all variables must be defined in `rlet`s.
+This is because higher level expressions and variables cannot be used without the coloring system.

 ## `.sub`
 ```lisp
 (.sub dest src [:color #t|#f])
 ```
-x86-64 subtraction.
+x86-64 subtraction (64-bit).
 If coloring is on (the default), the `dest` must be a settable register (`rlet` var, `let` var, function argument, ...).
 It can't be a place like a symbol, field, stack variable, etc.  If coloring is off, both `src` and `dest` must be registers defined and constrained in an enclosing `rlet`.

 Example:
 ```